Dear Students!

 - Grace Periods for Admission & Notification of Continuation of Studies: The grace period for notifying the continuation of studies only extends until October 31 for the winter semester and March 31 for the summer semester.
 The same applies to the extended admission period in justified exceptional cases.

-- For students admitted from Winter Semester 2022/23 onwards: Minimum Academic Achievements (this applies only to Bachelor’s students): You must achieve 16 ECTS credits within the first four semesters, otherwise you will be exmatriculated.
+- For students admitted from Winter Semester 2022/23 onwards: Minimum Academic Achievements (this applies only to Bachelor’s students): You must achieve 16 ECTS credits within the first four semesters, otherwise you will be deregistered from the programme.
 The deadline is October 31 and March 31, respectively (one month after the end of the semester).
 If the minimum academic achievement is not met, your admission expires immediately on November 1 or April 1, respectively, and re-admission is only permitted after two academic years (equivalent to 4 semesters).

 - Admission to Master’s/Doctoral Studies: If you apply for admission to a Master’s/PhD program that is not consecutive to your Bachelor’s, the Dean of Studies may impose requirements (supplementary exams).